Why Consistency in Communication is Key to Donor Retention

 Current single gift donors

 An appeal letter to current single gift donors (Monthly donors get their own appeal.
 More on that below.) must acknowledge their past support.
-This is also a good opportunity to ask for an upgrade.
+You can segment donors by gift amount and use this opportunity to ask for an upgrade.
 Many organizations don’t do this, but it’s a good way to increase your revenue.

 Your donors will be more receptive to upgrading their gifts if you’ve been doing a good job of thanking them and staying in touch throughout the year.